justym/spotify-timer/README.md

 Dead simply sleep timer for spotify

 # What is this
-As this title, this app is alarm for spotify
+As this title, this app is sleep timer for spotify

 # Why
-I just wanted to controll spotify playback from terminal
+I just wanted to use sleep timer from cli

 # Setup
 At first, please go to [here](https://developer.spotify.com/dashboard/) to create Client ID and Client Secret